-Choose from dedicated karting destinations like Andretti or I-Drive NASCAR, or combine it with a day of adventure at one of the Fun Sport Spot America locations (Orlando or Kissimmee).
+Choose from dedicated karting destinations like Andretti or I-Drive NASCAR.
+You can also combine it with a day of adventure at one of the Fun Sport Spot America locations (Orlando or Kissimmee).

-44 – Head to the ultra-modern Island H2O Live!
+44 – Livestream your fun at Island H2O Live!
 Waterpark

-As the area’s newest addition to the water park family, Island H2O in Kissimmee combines our favorite water rides with state-of-the-art technology, making for an efficient, safe, and thoroughly enjoyable day in the sun.
+A famous addition to the Orlando water parks, Island H2O in Kissimmee combines your favorite water rides with state-of-the-art technology — making for an efficient, safe and thoroughly enjoyable day in the sun.

 Unlike most water parks, H20 Live! incorporates a distinctively modern theme: social media and the internet.

-45 – Watch the pros at an Orlando Magic NBA basketball game
+45 – Watch the Orlando Magic NBA at Amway Center

 The NBA season typically runs from October through to April, so there’ll be plenty of time to catch the pros strutting their stuff on the court.